icecam0001/startupreccomendation/README.md

     return (project_weight * project_similarity) + (tag_weight * tag_similarity)
 ```

-- **User-User Collaborative Filtering**: The primary recommendation algorithm, using two different similarity calculations:
+- **User-User Collaborative Filtering**: The main recommendation algorithm.
+It uses two different similarity calculations:
-  - TFIDF-weighted allows for tags who are not used often to have a higher weight when compared to tags applied to every item virtually.
+  - TFIDF-weighted allows for tags who are not used often to have a higher weight when compared to tags applied to almost every item.
 (Python vs Distilled Learning).
 These low frequency items allow for more insight into a users interests and thus are weighted higher
   - Standard weighting to ensure even heavily-tagged projects still have weight in recommendations
   - Normalize by contributor count to prevent popularity bias:
 ```python